I’m writing this while sitting in a hotel room during a road trip, so staying fit while traveling has been on the front of my mind.

 How much you exercise and the types of workouts you do all depend on what your training for.
-A good rule of thumb is to prioritize maintain fitness rather than improving.
-While setting a goal of improving and increasing fitness during a trip is doable, the planning and effort may not be worth the time and stress for some people.
+A good rule of thumb is to prioritize maintaining fitness rather than improving fitness.
+While setting a goal of improving and increasing fitness during a trip is doable, the planning and effort may not be worth the stress for some people.
 The key to maintaining fitness is to give yourself some slack; enjoy your trip and don’t be so hard on yourself.
 If you can’t get in the full workout that you originally had planned, remind yourself that it’s ok to get in a short workout.

 Aim to get in at least some sort of exercise each day.
-My goal during a busy trip is a minimum of 30 minutes, which is long enough to maintain fitness and feel like you at least accomplished something, but short enough to fit in if your on a tight schedule.
+My goal during a busy trip is a minimum of 30 minutes, which is long enough to maintain fitness and it feels like you at least accomplished something, but it’s short enough to fit in if you’re on a tight schedule.

 Bonus Tip: If you have some extra time at the airport, walk around and get moving.
 I once went through an airport that actually had a yoga studio and mats available for travelers.
-Getting in those yoga poses made such a wonderful difference for the rest of my trip.
+Getting in some stretching made such a wonderful difference for the rest of my trip.